 Clive’s Gardening Services hereinafter will be referred to as CGS.
 The client means the person, firm, or company to be supplied with the services and or goods by CGS.
-The client’s premises mean the premises, land or property on which CGS is invited to work at.
+The client’s premises mean the premises, land, or property on which CGS is invited to work.

 - Scope of work

 - The work as detailed shall be carried out to the standard a reasonable person can expect.